Jonathant4242/PokeDelights/README.md

 Educational

 References:
-Pokémon API, you can refer to several resources:

 PokéAPI Documentation: The official documentation for PokéAPI provides detailed information on how to access and use various endpoints of the API, including Pokémon data, abilities, types, and more.